 - We might blow up a database

-We are trying to have a nice mix of real world examples (and some contrived ones), all of which demonstrate a good and useful point.
+There will be a nice mix of real world examples and some painfully contrived examples.
+All will have a good and useful point.

-If you will be in the area, and you are looking for high quality content with a good mix of enjoyment (and some self-ridiculing), come and join us!
-You can register for this session at Eventbrite.
-There is a limit of only 30 seats available for this murder mystery theater, so sign up now to ensure that you have a spot saved for you.
+If you will be in the area, and you are looking for high quality content with a good mix of enjoyment, come and join us by registering at this eventbrite site.
+There are only 30 seats available for this murder mystery theater.
+Reserve yours now.